To the page content

 The installation of smart metering systems (iMSys) is mandatory under the Metering Point Operation Act for electricity consumers with an annual consumption of more than 6,000 kilowatt-hours and for electricity producers who feed more than 7 kilowatts of power into the grid via photovoltaic systems or combined heat and power plants (CHP).
 This installation obligation mainly applies to businesses as well as large households or households with heat pumps or electric vehicles.
 Below this threshold, there is currently no obligation to install an iMSys.
 In this case, the law refers to "basic metering point operators", who are permitted to install a simple modern meter device.

-Only the combination of these three elements makes the electricity meter smart.
-The digital meter device precisely measures electricity consumption.
-The communication module securely and regularly transmits the data to the metering point operator, the grid operator, and, where applicable, to the energy supplier.
-The gateway manages secure data transmission that meets the particularly high data protection and IT security standards of the Federal Network Agency.
+It is the combination of these three elements that makes the electricity meter intelligent.
+The digital measuring device precisely measures electricity consumption.
+The communication module transmits the data regularly and securely to the metering point operator, the grid operator and, if necessary, to the energy supplier.
+The gateway controls the secure data transfer, which fulfils the particularly high data protection and IT security requirements of the Federal Network Agency.

 Difference between smart and modern electricity meters